magda-io/magda/doc/building-and-running.md

 *   [Node.js](https://nodejs.org/en/) - To build and run the TypeScript / JavaScript components, as well as many of the build scripts.
 Version 9+ works fine as of March 2018.
 *   [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - To run the JVM components, and to build the small amount of Java code.
 *   [sbt](http://www.scala-sbt.org/) - To build the Scala components.
 *   [lerna](https://lernajs.io/) - To manage our multiple-project repo.
-Once you have Node.js installed, installing lerna is as simple as `yarn install -g lerna`.
+Once you have Node.js installed, installing lerna is as simple as `yarn global add lerna`.
 *   [pancake](https://github.com/govau/pancake) - To manage design components.
-Once you have Node.js installed, installing pancake is as simple as `yarn install -g @gov.au/pancake`.
+Once you have Node.js installed, installing pancake is as simple as `yarn global add @gov.au/pancake`.

 To push the images and run them on kubernetes, you'll need to install: